deeshachavan/Conways-Game-of-Life/README.md

 # Conways-Game-of-Life

 Rules

-If a dead cell has exactly three live neighbours, it comes to life If a live cell has less than two live neighbours, it dies If a live cell has more than three live neighbours, it dies If a live cell has two or three live neighbours, it continues living
+1.If a dead cell has exactly three live neighbours, it comes to life 2.If a live cell has less than two live neighbours, it dies 3.If a live cell has more than three live neighbours, it dies 4.If a live cell has two or three live neighbours, it continues living